 Team Members

 Mr Akram is a consultant neurosurgeon at the National Hospital for Neurology and Neurosurgery (UCLH) and the Unit of Functional Neurosurgery (UCL) in Queen Square.
+Most of his practice involves neuromodulation through implanted brain electrodes or lesions.
+He also runs clinical trials involving BCI devices.

-Indivdual with lived experience.
+Indivdual with lived experience of stroke.

 Family member/carer of an individual with lived experience.